 The common or English oak (Quercus robur) is one of the most widely distributed lowland European trees.
 Oak trees can reach heights of up to 40 metres, and live for many hundreds of years.
 The oldest oak tree in Britain is the Bowthorpe Oak in Lincolnshire, which has a huge hollow trunk.

-English oak trees are deciduous and the male and female flowers are bloom in May.
-These are followed by distinctive seeds or nuts called acorns in the summer and autumn and are a rich food source for many mammals and birds.
+English oak trees are deciduous and the male and female flowers bloom in May.
+These are followed by distinctive seeds or nuts called acorns in the summer and autumn, a rich food source for many mammals and birds.

 How to grow Oak trees

-Oak trees are grown from acorns, following a successful germination a seedling will appear the following spring.
-Follow the 'Planting acrons' activity to learn how they can be grown in the classroom to demostrate germination.
+Oak trees are grown from acorns.
+Following a successful germination a seedling will appear the following spring.
+Follow the 'Planting acorns' activity to learn how they can be grown in the classroom to demonstrate germination.

-The fallen autumn leaves of oak trees breakdown easily providing a rich leaf mould for the ground beneath it.
+The fallen autumn leaves of oak trees break down easily, providing a rich leaf mould for the ground beneath.
 This supports insects such as the stag beetle as well as many fungi like the milk cap.
 Holes and crevices in the bark can provide nests for many birds or roosts for several species of bat.